Cohomological rigidity of manifolds with torus actions: I: The case of simplicial -spheres

-where $\#$ denotes the connected sum, and $\overline{\mathbb{C}P^2}$ is $\mathbb{C}P^2$ with the reverse orientation, but they are equivariantly distinct for different $k$.
 The case for quasitoric manifolds over the product of a $5$-gon and an interval, which is dual to $B_7$, is similar, by the classification result \cite[p.
 553]{OR70} for quasitoric manifolds over polygons. \end{exmp}